by Bibianna Purgina, MD FRCPC

 Because deep fibromatosis can look like other tumours that develop from fibrous tissue, it can be difficult for your pathologist to make a definite diagnosis of deep fibromatosis with only the small amount of tissue provided with a biopsy.
 However, your pathologist may suggest this diagnosis as a possibility to your clinician in the pathology report.

 Your pathologist may also perform a test called immunohistochemistry to look at the proteins being made by the tumour cells.
-When this test is performed, the tumour cells in deep fibromatosis are often described as positive or reactive for the proteins smooth muscle actin and desmin.
+When this test is performed, the tumour cells in fibromatosis are often described as positive or reactive for the proteins smooth muscle actin and desmin.
 In addition, the cells in deep fibromatosis often show abnormal expression of a protein called beta-catenin.
 This protein is normally found in a part of the cell called the membrane.
-In deep fibromatosis, the beta-catenin protein does not move normally to the membrane of the cell.
+In contrast, in deep fibromatosis, the beta-catenin protein does not move normally to the cell’s membrane.
 Instead, the beta-catenin protein builds up in a part of the cell called the nucleus.
 Pathologists often describe this as nuclear expression.
-If the beta-catenin protein is found mostly in the nucleus of the cell, this is considered abnormal and may be associated with a mutation in the genes for either APC or CTNNB1.
+If the beta-catenin protein is found mostly in the cell’s nucleus, this is considered abnormal and may be associated with a mutation in the genes for either APC or CTNNB1.

 Some people inherit particular genes that put them at a much higher risk of developing tumours such as fibromatosis.
-These people are said to have a syndrome and the most common syndromes associated with deep fibromatosis are Familial Adenomatosis Polyposis Syndrome/Gardner Syndrome and familial desmoid syndrome.
+The two most common syndromes associated with fibromatosis are Familial Adenomatosis Polyposis Syndrome/Gardner Syndrome and familial desmoid syndrome.

-Pathologists can test for these genetic changes by performing next-generation sequencing (NGS) on a piece of the tissue from the tumour.
-This type of testing is can be done on the biopsy specimen or when your tumour has been surgically removed.
+Pathologists often perform a test called next-generation sequencing (NGS) on a piece of the tumour tissue to look for the changes associated with these syndromes.
+This type of testing can be done on the biopsy specimen or when the tumour has been surgically removed.

 Deep fibromatosis starts in connective tissue but the tumour cells often grow into surrounding organs such as muscles, bone and blood vessels.
 This is called tumour extension.
 Tumour extension is important because tumours that extend very widely into surrounding tissues may be more difficult to remove fully and may grow back after surgery.